 4. Cutting Hair On A Tuesday Could Mean A Short Life

 This is a dark one.
 According to Hindi tradition, the second day of the week is called Mangalwar and this is also the day of the planet Mars.

-However, according to Hinduism, cutting your hair (and nails) on a Tuesday could shorten your life as well as cause high amounts of debts.
+However, according to Hinduism, cutting your hair (and nails) on a Tuesday could shorten your life as well as cause high amounts of debt.